From the Draft Climate Action Plan

 .
 A great effort was made to reduce energy use (and GHG production) in the design of the building using a LEED scorecard to spur conservation.
 70% of the power was to come from the solar panels proposed for the project.
 Cave air was used to cool the tasting room.
 There are to be electric automobile chargers and bicycle racks, operable windows, LED lights.
 The building is LEED platinum, the highest score.

 What is not considered in the LEED score is whether or not the building is needed in the first place (the "no-project alternative" required in a CEQA review).
 In the case of wineries that in fact will not increase the output of wine, but will merely shift the output from an existing winery to a new one (often to provide a new tourism or brand identification venue), the GHG costs of building and maintaining a new winery should be more seriously questioned.

 There was one large LEED category that Mountain Peak probably didn't score too well in - dealing with the transport GHG's necessary to access the building.
 The First LEED scorecard topic is "Location and Transportation", described thus:

 And "Access to Quality transportation - 5 points - Intent: To encourage development in locations shown to have multimodal transportation choices or otherwise reduced motor vehicle use, thereby reducing greenhouse gas emissions, air pollution, and other environmental and public health harms associated with motor vehicle use."

-Mountain Peak, like more and more tourism venues (few will actually add to the grapes grown in the county and many actually pave over vineyards) are moving into the watersheds of the county, meaning that the tourists and hospitality employees that are necessary for their financial justification must be transported ever greater distances - with ever greater generation of GHG's.
+Mountain Peak, like more and more tourism venues (few will actually add to the wine produced in the county and many actually pave over vineyards) are moving into the watersheds of the county, meaning that the tourists and hospitality employees that are necessary for their financial justification must be transported ever greater distances - with ever greater generation of GHG's.